libp2p/jvm-libp2p/README.md

 etc. and other subsystems or concepts that are internal to implementations and do not impact the ability to hold communications with other libp2p processes.

-## Adding as a dependency to your project:
+## Adding as a dependency to your project

 Hosting of artefacts is graciously provided by [Cloudsmith](https://cloudsmith.com).